MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.Object.md

 # ObjectFrame.Object property (Access)

-You can use the **Object** property in Visual Basic to return a reference to the ActiveX object that is associated with a linked or embedded OLE object in a control.
+Use the **Object** property in Visual Basic to return a reference to the ActiveX object that is associated with a linked or embedded OLE object in a control.
 By using this reference, you can access the properties or invoke the methods of the OLE object.
 Read-only **Object**.

 ## Syntax